tudelft3d/geovalidation.server/val3dity/md/about.md

 <p><img width='500' src="{{ url_for('static', filename='img/workflow.svg') }}" alt="" /></p>

 The validation is performed hierarchically, ie first every polygon (embedded in 3D) is validated (by projecting it to a 2D plane and using [GEOS](http://trac.osgeo.org/geos/)), then every shell is validated (must be watertight, no self-intersections, orientation of the normals must be consistent and pointing outwards, etc), and finally the interactions between the shells are analysed.
-This means that if a polygon of your solid is not valid, then the validator will report that error but will *not* continue the validation (to avoid "cascading" errors).
+This means that if a polygon of your solid is not valid, the validator will report that error but will *not* continue the validation (to avoid "cascading" errors).
 For __gml:MultiSurfaces__, only the validation of the polygons is performed.

-For an overview of all the possible errors, <a href="{{  url_for("errors")  }}">click here</a>.
+These <a href="{{  url_for("errors")  }}">errors</a> can be reported.

 Most of the details of the implementation are available in this scientific article: